Hamilton and Verstappen face off in fitting Formula One finale | DW | 10.12.2021

 Hamilton arrived at the press conference ahead of the race in Abu Dhabi wearing a purple jumper with the words "F*** Off" written on the back.

+Two days later in qualifying, Verstappen delivered a sensational lap to seal pole position ahead of Hamilton.

-The season finale will soon be here.
+The season finale is here.
 It's tight and tense and Formula One wouldn't have wanted it any other way.
 Will F1 have a new champion or will Lewis Hamilton become the greatest of all time, sealing an unprecedented eighth drivers' championship?

 Whoever wins, the fact there's a chance of both on the final weekend is Formula One's greatest victory of all.